warolv/simple_etl/README.md

+# Build a basic data "ETL" using GCP capabilities.

 ![etl diagramm](images/10.png)

-# Build a basic data "ETL" like, using GCP capabilities.

 ## Step 1 - HTTP server that listen to requests, get them as-is, and write them into google pubsub topic